iansedano/iansedano.com/src/routes/blog/google-slides-draw-arc-apps-script.md

 In Google Slides, you can manually create circle segments, or arcs, but there doesn't seem to be a corresponding way to create them programatically with the [Slides API](https://developers.google.com/slides/api) or with a ready-made [Apps Script](https://developers.google.com/apps-script) method.

-If more circle and arc drawing methods is something you are interested in seeing, there is an existing [feature request](https://issuetracker.google.com/issues/new?component=191598&template=823918).
-Go and add a ⭐ to it.

-In this case, the user wanted to programatically create circular progress bars to generate Slides.
+I answered a StackOverflow question about this topic, and this article is adapted from the answer I gave.

 ## Searching the Slides API

-I started by manually drawing an arc and then examining all the potential attribues of the [`Shape`](https://developers.google.com/apps-script/reference/slides/shape) class from [`SlidesApp`](https://developers.google.com/apps-script/reference/slides/slides-app).
-None seemed to refer to the arc sweep, though.
+You could start by manually drawing an arc and then examining all the potential attribues of the [`Shape`](https://developers.google.com/apps-script/reference/slides/shape) class from [`SlidesApp`](https://developers.google.com/apps-script/reference/slides/slides-app).
+None seem to refer to the arc sweep, though.

-The next step was getting a full JSON representation of the arc and the slide with the Slides API [page GET request](https://developers.google.com/slides/reference/rest/v1/presentations.pages/get).
+The next step would be getting a full JSON representation of the arc and the slide with the Slides API [page GET request](https://developers.google.com/slides/reference/rest/v1/presentations.pages/get).
 Which at most yielded these attributes:

 ```json
 {